GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 - Look at your SLO dashboards to spot issues (wait a few minutes).

-- Investigate the Issue
+- Investigate the Issue:
   - To get to the bottom of this mystery, open a new **incognito/private** browser window and navigate to the Movie Guru frontend.
   - Refresh the page a few times and see if you spot something wrong.
 - Compare your observations with the data displayed on the dashboards.
 What discrepancies do you notice?
-- Explain the reason for the difference between what users are reporting and what the dashboards are showing.  - How can you improve your monitoring to better reflect the actual user experience?
+- Explain the reason for the difference between what users are reporting and what the dashboards are showing.
+- How can you improve your monitoring to better reflect the actual user experience?

 ### Success Criteria

 - Identify the monitoring gap
 - Pinpoint the potential cause
+- Propose solutions to improve monitoring
 - [Optional] Dive deeper: Investigate further and discover the root cause
-- Propose solutions

 ### Learning Resources